 How does this fit into Kernel?¶

-In a way, this is what Kernel has been preparing you for: what Vinay Gupta called "unimaginable strangeness", wherein we deploy a global, public, decentralized and censorship-resistant computing surface which anyone can use and no-one owns.
+In a way, this is what Kernel has been preparing you for: the continuous iteration which leads to a global, public, decentralized and censorship-resistant computing surface which anyone can use and no-one owns.

 Just as we did for Kernel, Vitalik begins Eth2's design rational with a series of core principles: